majid-sys/CENG209_HW_19050141022/README.md

 ```bash
 make
 ```
-This will compile the game and create an executable file named `adventure_game`.
+This will compile the game and create an executable file named adventure_game.

 ### Running
 After compilation, you can run the game with this command: